andrejlukic/blackjack/README.md

-### Singleplayer / Multiplayer Blackjack in Python, Flask-API, SocketIO and HTML/CSS
+### Singleplayer / Multiplayer Game of 21 (Eenentwintgen) in Python, Flask-API, SocketIO and HTML/CSS

-### Blackjack / Twenty-One
+### Eenentwintgen / Twenty-One

-Blackjack or Twenty-One is a game, where a player tries to reach 21 points without going over and the ace values 1 or 11.
+Twenty-One is a game, where a player tries to reach 21 points without going over and the ace values 1 or 11.
 The game seems to be quite old, as the spanish version (veintiuna) was first mentioned by Miguel de Cervantes between 1601-1602 [source: wikipedia](https://en.wikipedia.org/wiki/Blackjack), so it had probably been played even before that time.
-The rules can be found on many web site, I found this one to be nicely written: [Bicyclecards - How to Play Blackjack](https://bicyclecards.com/how-to-play/blackjack/)
+The rules are a little bit different than Blackjack in that players place their bets after receiving their first card.
+Once everyone has placed their bets, they get a second card and the game begins.

-The code is free and you can download it here: [blackjack](https://github.com/andrejlukic/blackjack)
+The code is free and you can download it here: [Eenentwintigen](https://github.com/andrejlukic/blackjack/tree/Eenentwintigen)

-You can play around with the live demo here: [Blackjack live demo](http://crunchymebumblebee.org/)
+You can play around with the live demo here: [Eenentwintigen live demo](http://crunchymebumblebee.org/)

 ![multiplayer version](https://github.com/andrejlukic/blackjack/blob/master/docs/15_multiplayer_game_play.png "Multiplayer gameplay")

 ### Application

 You play as one player against the dealer or with another person against the dealer (backend should support N players but the UI supports only 2 players).
-Rules were implemented according to description on [Bicyclecards - How to Play Blackjack](https://bicyclecards.com/how-to-play/blackjack/).
-Not all of the game options were implemented, eg there is no split, double-down or insurance and the UI lacks the logic for taking the bets in every round and it just reuses the initial bet value for each of the player - but these are trivial to add to the existing framework.
+Not all of the game options were implemented, eg there is no split, double-down or insurance.

 #### Singleplayer
-Simply enter your name and an amount you want to bet (each player starts with 1000€ by default) and press the button *Play*.
+Simply enter your name and press the button *Play*, then add an amount you want to bet (each player starts with 1000€ by default).

 #### Multiplayer (2 players)
 One player has to start the game and then other players can join:
 + First player: check the Multiplayer checkbox and press the button *Start new game* then wait ...
 + Second player: check the Multiplayer checkbox and click the button *Join existing game*.
 You should see a list of all the active multiplayer games with names of the players, that had started them.
-After you select one of them, the game will start by giving turn to the player who had started the multiplayer game.
+After you select one of them, the betting round will start so that each of the players can place bets.
+The game will start by giving turn to the player who had started the multiplayer game.
 You will know that it is your turn when two buttons popup (Hit or Stand).

-After each round the game will restart automatically (using the previous bet amount).
+After each round the game will restart automatically with the betting round.
 You will see the result of previous game on the right side in a simple text log output.

 ### Requirements & Installation